 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Energy consumption within the organization is from company service and delivery vehicles, generators and stationary equipment and electricity consumed within the buildings used in company operations.
-Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) (e.g. employees, community, suppliers, government, vulnerable groups) Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approach occurs (i.e., primary business operations and/or supply chain) Energy consumption within the organization is from company service and delivery vehicles, generators and stationary equipment and electricity (e.g. employees, community, suppliers, government, vulnerable groups) Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 Environmental stewardship is at the core of our commitment to go green and help in building a better working world.
 By starting with the little things in the workplace like waste elimination, reduction and recycling, taking the stairs instead of the lift one floor up or down, or turning off the lights when not in use or when natural light is available and no idling of vehicles, among others, we are able to promote a culture of responsible resource use, sustainable practices and genuine care for the environment.